-A copy of the high school diploma or transcript with the graduation date or GED certificate is required to be attached to your application before the candidate review.
+A copy of a state accredited high school transcript with the graduation date or GED certificate is required to be attached to your Nursing application before the candidate review.
 Foreign high school transcripts must be evaluated for U.S. high school equivalency.